 The Master's Program is designed to facilitate management and marketing skills that lead to long term professional growth in an interlinked and expanding sports marketplace that includes professional, intercollegiate, and recreational sports and the wide variety of private and public organizations that promote and organize fitness and health programs.

-The Sport Management Program was established at USF's Main Campus in 1991.
-Our 52-acre San Francisco Main Campus — just one block from Golden Gate Park — is the home base of the University of San Francisco.
+The Sport Management Program was established at University of San Francisco's Main Campus in 1991.
+Our 52-acre San Francisco Main Campus, just one block from Golden Gate Park, is the home base for USF.
 The University offers a wide range of undergraduate and graduate programs in the College of Arts and Sciences, the School of Business, the School of Education, the School of Law, the School of Nursing and the College of Professional Studies.
 The University of San Francisco is fully accredited by the Western Association of School and Colleges and a host of discipline-specific accreditation agencies.

 Students in the Master's Program in Sport Management enjoy the atmosphere and amenities offered at our lushly landscaped hilltop campus situated in a quiet residential neighborhood in the heart of San Francisco.
 A host of support services enhance the educational experience for graduate students, including:

-The University of San Francisco's Sport Management Program opened at our Los Angeles Area location in August 1999 to serve students aiming to develop management and marketing careers across the sports marketplace in professional sports, intercollegiate athletics, and in fitness and recreational sports.
-The Sport Management Program offered at the Los Angeles location has all the features of the program that has been offered at our San Francisco Main Campus since 1991.
-The Program at the Los Angeles Area location is supplemented by a distinguished professional faculty who have been working in positions of leadership in the Southern California sport marketplace.
+The University of San Francisco's Southern California Sport Management Program opened in August 1999 to serve students aiming to develop management and marketing careers across the sports marketplace in professional sports, intercollegiate athletics, and in fitness and recreational sports.
+This location has the same features of the program offered at our San Francisco Main Campus since 1991.
+The Program is supplemented by a distinguished professional faculty who have been working in positions of leadership in the Southern California sport marketplace.

-The Los Angeles Area location at the St. Joseph Center in Orange features classrooms, multi-purpose facilities, a large auditorium, the St. Joseph Center Library, and administrative offices for the University of San Francisco.
+The Southern California Program features classrooms, multi-purpose facilities, a large auditorium, the St. Joseph Center Library, and administrative offices for the University of San Francisco.
 Anchored by the headquarters for the Sisters of St. Joseph of Orange, and adjacent to the St. Joseph Hospital, the campus offers students a port to all University of San Francisco services in a centrally-located landscaped retreat.
-At the site for the Sport Management Program are computer, library and information systems services, all of which are linked to USF Main Campus resources and support services.
+At the site for the Sport Management Program are computers, library and information systems services, all of which are linked to USF Main Campus resources and support services.